MS Excel: ABS Function (WS, VBA)

 - VBA function (VBA)

-Based on the Excel spreadsheet above, the ABS function would return the following:
+Based on the spreadsheet above, the following Excel ABS examples would return:

 |=ABS(A1)||would return 210.67|